DevCycleHQ/devcycle-docs/docs/tools-and-integrations/Bitbucket/bb-feature-usage-action.md

 **[Bitbucket Marketplace Listing (coming soon)](https://marketplace.atlassian.com/addons/app/bitbucket)**

-With this Bitbucket action, your [DevCycle](https://devcycle.com/) dashboard will be updated to display code snippets for each DevCycle variable usage within your project.
+With this Bitbucket pipe, your [DevCycle](https://devcycle.com/) dashboard will be updated to display code snippets for each DevCycle variable usage within your project.

 **Note: This is intended to run when pushing changes to your main branch**